Limpanfx/Project-ALL/README.md

 **Future great and outstanding development group project.**

 - Link for sharing: https://github.com/Limpanfx/Project-AL
-# Information for team Project-AL
+# Information for team Project-ALL

 - **Code whatever you want in the empty files that end in ".py"**
 - **Currently working on guns.lol project.**